-Eco Center: Located at Heron’s Head Park, this attraction is an educational community center which uses sustainable on-site power, water and wastewater systems.
+Eco Center: Located at Heron’s Head Park, this attraction is an educational community center that uses sustainable on-site power, water, and wastewater systems.
 Eco Center is 10 Kms (6 Miles) from the Aquarium.

-Children below 3 years can enter for free.
+Children below three years can enter for free.

-Tip: Some travellers opt for Aquarium of the Bay, located in San Francisco for two reasons – the tickets are cheaper and they can avoid travelling the 201 Kms (125 Miles) to Monterey.
-More about Aquarium of the Bay
+Tip: Some travelers visit the Aquarium of the Bay, located in San Francisco, for two reasons – the tickets are cheaper, and they can avoid traveling the 201 Kms (125 Miles) to Monterey.

 Monterey tour from San Francisco